-- 1. Caring: Provides compassionate, sensitive, and competent care to diverse patient/clients. - 2.
-Ethics: Uses an ethical decision-making process in practice that incorporates respect for diverse values and beliefs - 3.
-Professionalism: Applies a value based system incorporating professional and legal standards to guide interaction with patients/clients, colleagues, faculty, other health professionals, and the public. - 4.
-Health Promotion: Uses strategies for health promotion, risk reduction and disease prevention across the life span. - 5.
-Illness/ Disease Management: Assesses and manages physical and psychosocial signs and symptoms related to disease and treatment across the lifespan to enhance quality of life. - 6.
-Design and Coordination of Care: Develops, coordinates and manages care in conjunction with the patient/client and other disciplines.
+- 1. Caring: Provide compassionate, sensitive, and competent care to diverse patient/clients. - 2.
+Ethics: Use an ethical decision-making process in practice that incorporates respect for diverse values and beliefs - 3.
+Professionalism: Apply a value based system incorporating professional and legal standards to guide interaction with patients/clients, colleagues, faculty, other health professionals, and the public. - 4.
+Health Promotion: Use strategies for health promotion, risk reduction and disease prevention across the life span. - 5.
+Illness/ Disease Management: Assess and manage physical and psychosocial signs and symptoms related to disease and treatment across the lifespan to enhance quality of life. - 6.
+Design and Coordination of Care: Develop, coordinate and manage care in conjunction with the patient/client and other disciplines.

+Revised: 8/05

-Date of Origin: 8/04 Revised: 8/05 Reviewed: 2/06, 7/07, 7/08, 06/10.
+Reviewed: 2/06, 7/07, 7/08, 06/10.
 07/11, 6/12, 8/14, 8/16.
-8/18
+8/18, 8/19, 8/20